WhitelistVideo

 Block ChannelsMobile AppYouTube SafetyParental Controls

-TL;DR: The YouTube mobile app has very limited channel blocking options.
-You can tap "Don't recommend channel" to hide content from your feed, but this doesn't prevent your child from searching for that channel.
-For real protection on mobile devices, use WhitelistVideo's parent app to create a whitelist of approved channels that syncs across all devices.
+TL;DR: The YouTube mobile app doesn't actually let you block channels.
+You can tap "Don't recommend channel" to hide content from a feed, but it won't stop a child from searching for that exact channel.
+For actual control on mobile, you'll need a tool like WhitelistVideo to create a list of approved channels that works across every device they own.

 Can You Block Channels on the YouTube Mobile App?

-• Search still works — Your child can search for the channel and find it
+• Search is wide open — Your child can still search for the channel and watch every video.

 Android App Instructions: How to Hide Channels

-2. Find a video from the channel you want to hide
+2. Find a video from the channel you want to get rid of.

-3. Tap the three vertical dots next to the video title
+3. Tap the three vertical dots next to the title.

 Method 2: From the Channel Page